-- 3.3.1 Division 26.
+3.3.1 Division 26.
 Air Resources {California Health & Safety Code}: The administrative provisions of the Health & Safety Code apply to this facility and will be enforced by the District.
-These provisions are District-enforceable only. - 3.3.2 California Administrative Code Title 17: These sections specify the standards by which abrasive blasting activities are governed throughout the State.
-All abrasive blasting activities at the Hartnell Lease are required to conform to these standards.
+These provisions are District-enforceable only.

+- 3.3.2 California Administrative Code Title 17: These sections specify the standards by which abrasive blasting activities are governed throughout the State.
+All abrasive blasting activities at the Getty Hobbs Lease are required to conform to these standards.
 Compliance will be assessed through onsite inspections.
 These standards are District-enforceable only.
 However, CAC Title 17 does not preempt enforcement of any SIP-approved rule that may be applicable to abrasive blasting activities. - 3.3.3 Greenhouse Gas Emission Standards for Crude Oil and Natural Gas Facilities (CCR Title 17, Section 95665 et.
 Seq.): On October 1, 2017, the California Air Resources Board (CARB) finalized this regulation, which establishes greenhouse gas emission standards for onshore and offshore crude oil and natural gas production facilities.
 On June 22, 2023, the CARB Board adopted amendments to the regulation, which went into effect on April 1, 2024.
 This facility is subject to the provisions of this regulation.
 This facility is exempt from the leak detection and repair (LDAR) requirements of the CARB regulation per Section 95669(b)(1), which exempts components, including components found on tanks, separators, wells and pressure vessels, that are subject to District Rule 331 LDAR requirements prior to January 1, 2018.
-This facility does not utilize circulation tanks for well stimulation treatments, centrifugal natural gas compressors, natural gas powered pneumatic devices or pumps, natural gas only wells, or well casing vents, and is therefore not subject to the CARB regulation standards and requirements for these equipment and processes.
-The three K-7 gas booster compressors located at this facility are rotary vane type compressors which are explicitly excluded from the CARB regulation.
+This facility does not utilize circulation tanks for well stimulation treatments, centrifugal natural gas compressors, reciprocating natural gas compressors, natural gas powered pneumatic devices or pumps, natural gas only wells, or well casing vents, and is therefore not subject to the CARB regulation standards and requirements for these equipment and processes.